youth empowerment

 Orientation in high schools

-Since 2019, Sipar has initiated the establishment of three pilot Guidance Centre Libraries (BCOs) in secondary schools.
+Since 2019, Sipar has initiated the establishment of three pilot Libraries Orientation Corners (LCO) in secondary schools.
 The first was set up at Hun Sen Kraing Sramo High School (Kampong Chhnang).
-In 2020, we continued this initiative with the installation of two CBOs: one, in Chi Hé High School, in Kampong Cham, with Kinal Foundation and the other at Bun Rany Hun Sen Prey Pon High School, in Prey Veng.
+Since January 2022, 13 libraries with orientation spaces in 13 institutions (out of 16 planned) have been set up and put into operation.

 The partnership withPasserelles numériques NGO allows the installation of a digital laboratory, the NomadLab, offering students digital supports for guidance and the strengthening of digital skills.